chadwatson/react-remote-resource/README.md

 type Resource<A> = {
   // The generated UUID for the resource
   id: string,
-  // A function that takes the current state and a refresh flag and returns a function that takes any arguments and returns the next state or a Promise that resolves with the next state
+  // A function that takes the current state and a refresh flag and returns a function that takes any arguments and returns the next state or a Promise that resolves with the next state.
+Note: It is up to you to handle a rejected Promise.
+A `RemoteResourceBoundary` will not catch it.
   refresh: (...args: Array<any>) => Promise<A>,
   // Returns the current state of the resource
   getState: () => A,